bluerobotics/bluerobotics.github.io/wte/2-series.md

 <img src="/assets/images/tutorials/WTE/2-step-1.png" class="img-responsive" style="max-width:600px" />
 <img src="/assets/images/tutorials/WTE/2-step-2.png" class="img-responsive" style="max-width:600px" />
-1. Lubricate the three O-rings with a thin layer of silicon grease and then install into the grooves on the flange.
+1. Lubricate the two O-rings with a thin layer of silicon grease and then install into the grooves on the flange.
 The thin O-ring is placed in the groove in the face of the flange.

 <img src="/assets/images/tutorials/WTE/2-step-3.png" class="img-responsive" style="max-width:600px" />
-2. Attach the end caps to the flanges with 6 socket cap screws.
-Gently tighten the screws so that the O-ring is compressed but not so tight as to damage the plastic
+2. Attach the end cap to the flange with 6 socket cap screws.
+Gently tighten the screws so that the O-ring is compressed but not so tight as to damage the plastic.

 <img src="/assets/images/tutorials/WTE/2-step-5.png" class="img-responsive" style="max-width:600px" />
 3. Install the vent and any necessary cable penetrators into the end-cap.